Build apps for Clover Station Duo 2 — Dual touch screen device

 PrinterConnector.getPrinterTypeDetails(Printer)

-Both the customer-facing terminal and merchant-facing display have speakers.
-By default, the speakers on the merchant-facing display are used to play audio.
+Both the customer-facing and merchant-facing displays have speakers.
+By default, the speakers on the merchant-facing display play the audio.

-To play audio on the customer-facing terminal, set the Android AudioAttributes.USAGE_VOICE_COMMUNICATION_SIGNALLING
+To play audio on the customer-facing display, set the Android AudioAttributes.USAGE_VOICE_COMMUNICATION_SIGNALLING value.

 MediaPlayer mediaPlayer = new MediaPlayer();